Who issues student visas?

 - What is your educational goal?

-- If approved, make travel arrangements after you have received your visa.
-You many only enter the USA 30 days or less in advance of the start date listed under #5 on the I-20.
+If you are approved, you will need to make travel arrangements after you receive your visa.
+You may only enter the U.S. 30 days or less in advance of the start date.
 Please plan accordingly when making travel arrangements.

-- If denied, politely ask the consular official why the application was denied.
-Also ask when you may reapply for a visa.
-Please contact the International Admissions Coordinator to review your options.
+If you are denied, you will need to politely ask the consular official why the application was denied.
+Ask when you may reapply for a visa.
+Contact the International Admissions Coordinator to review your options.

 Who can I contact for more information?

 For more information, please contact: